infecsean/Obsidian-Cloud/School Notes/DP Computer Science/Topic 4. Computational Thinking/1. General Principles/Thinking Abstractly.md

 - ==Collections==: Collections are data structures that have data and predefined methods that operates on the data

 ### Modeling and Simulation
-- When a system is understoof enough, scientists will describe it using mathematical languages.
+- When a system is understood enough, scientists will describe it using mathematical languages.
 - Mathematical modeling is a layer of abstraction

 ### Abstraction IRL